misorrek/ViscaCamLink/README.md

 ### Portable

-Place the execution file (.exe) in any location where the executing user has read permission.
+Place the execution file (.exe) in any location where the executing user has permissions.
 Then start it - e.g. by double-clicking or using the context menu.

 Since .NET 6 is required for the application, a prompt will appear if this is not yet pre-installed.
 Simply follow this prompt and restart the application if necessary ([Manual installation - .NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)).